-2.7.2 Sediment and Surface Water
+2.7.3 Sediment and Surface Water

 Surface water and sediment sampling was conducted in 2008, 2014, and 2015 in the on-Site ponds and in Loantaka Brook and Black Brook both upstream and downstream of the Site (Geosyntec, 2018).
 Surface water and sediment in the ponds and downstream portions of Loantaka Brook and Black Brook exhibit some COCs that are found at the Site, which include PAHs, pesticides, and metals.
 These COCs, with the exception of several metals, naphthalene, and acetone, are also found in surface water and sediment upstream of the Site.
-Therefore, their presence in the two streams appears to be related to natural background concentrations, anthropogenic inputs from upstream of the landfill or discharge of groundwater high in trace elements to surface water.
-With the exception of a low level of dibenz(a,h)anthracene marginally above its New Jersey Surface Water Quality Standard (SWQS), the COCs are not found in the most downstream surface-water and sediment samples, suggesting that the downstream extent of COCs potentially related to the Site, if any, has been defined.
+A low level of dibenz(a,h)anthracene marginally above its New Jersey Surface Water Quality Standard (SWQS) was found in the most downstream surface-water and sediment samples, suggesting that the downstream extent of COCs potentially related to the Site, if any, has been defined.
 Dibenz(a,h)anthracene was also found in some soil samples on the northern portion of the landfill at concentrations above its NRDCSRS.
-However, these locations are not near any streams and any connection to the minor levels of dibenz(a,h)anthracene in the downstream samples is not evident.
+While these soil samples are not located near any stream, erosion of contaminated site soil is possible because no final cover system is present to prevent such migration.

-2.7.3 Groundwater
+2.7.4 Groundwater